Blackboard Ultra Course View Faculty Quick Start Guide

 The copy process may take several minutes to complete.

-All content you create is hidden from students by default.
-Click on the content's visibility to make your content hidden from students, visible to students, or to set release conditions (release content by date, by users, or by student performance).
+Content may be hidden from students, visible to students, or you may set release conditions (release content by date, by users, or by student performance).

 Batch Edit